What is data enrichment in B2B?

 Why data integrity is a strategic concern

 Even the best enriched data degrades.
-Job changes, company closures, tool migrations: your database ages constantly.
+Job changes, company closures, tool migrations: your database ages constantly, and the degradation isn’t linear.
+B2B contact data goes stale at roughly 30% per year on static databases.

-To guarantee data integrity, you need a regular review process with quality thresholds, alerts, and a dedicated data quality dashboard.
+Guaranteeing data integrity means a regular review process with quality thresholds, alerts on anomalies, and a dedicated data quality dashboard you actually look at.

 How often should you update?